Resting in peace.

 Bring me anything that brings You glory

-And I know there'll
+And I know there'll be days

 When this life brings me pain